Waikato/wekaDeeplearning4j/docs/troubleshooting.md

 ## Package Installation: Skipping package wekaDeeplearning4j the OS/arch (Windows 7/8/10 x86) does not meet package OS/arch constraints: 64

-**Issue:**: Either your operating system is 32 bit or your installed Java version is 32 bit.
+**Issue:** Either your operating system is 32 bit or your installed Java version is 32 bit.
 WekaDeeplearning4j requires a 64 bit OS and Java installation.

-**Solution**: Install a 64 bit Java version.
+**Solution:** Install a 64 bit Java version.
 If your operating system is 32 bit, there is no solution besides installing a 64 bit OS.